t0b11as/t0b11as/README.md

 ### $\color{#a11d12}{\textsf{→ BYI.}}$
-<p align="center">I make a ungodly amount of Kms/Kys jokes<br>I DO NOT respond to SMALL TALK If you have something to say just SAY IT, im too autistic for your shit.<br> I'm severly mentally unstable so i might be cold one second and clingy the next.<br>I HAVE ABSOLUTELY ATROCIOUS MEMORY, if i forget who you are im so sorry bro<br>Idk man im just a total trainwreck.<br>
+<p align="center">I make a ungodly amount of Kms/Kys jokes<br>I DO NOT respond to SMALL TALK If you have something to say just SAY IT, im too autistic for your shit.<br> I'm severly mentally unstable so i might be cold one second and clingy the next.<br> I have anger issues and might just fly off the handle over something miniscule <br> I HAVE ABSOLUTELY ATROCIOUS MEMORY, if i forget who you are im so sorry bro<br>Idk man im just a total trainwreck.

 <img src="https://github.com/user-attachments/assets/512daa43-bb56-4dc5-a488-6596bd236420" width="800">